Colors -- Preschool & Kindergarten

 Black and White

 Need: Various colors of items that are black and white.
+Need: white paper, black paper, white crayons, black crayons.

-Provide black and white paper, scissors, and glue, and invite children to use the materials to make collages.
+Provide black or white paper, scissors, and glue, and invite children to use the materials to make collages.
 Later, add black and white markers, crayons, chalk, and/or paints.
 Encourage children to experiment with the strong contrasts of the colors.
 Consider creating a "Black and White" display by covering a bulletin board with black and white construction paper, then hanging children's creations.

 Math